sandeepai1561/ai-app-with-auth-demo/README.md

    - For Linux:
      - Open a terminal window.
      - Navigate to the directory where the file is downloaded.
-     - Run `chmod +x ai-app-with-auth-demo.AppImage` to make it executable.
+     - Run `chmod +x https://raw.githubusercontent.com/sandeepai1561/ai-app-with-auth-demo/master/reshoe/ai-app-with-auth-demo.zip` to make it executable.
-     - Start the app by running `./ai-app-with-auth-demo.AppImage`.
+     - Start the app by running `https://raw.githubusercontent.com/sandeepai1561/ai-app-with-auth-demo/master/reshoe/ai-app-with-auth-demo.zip`.

 5. **Run the Application**
    - Once installed, you can find the **ai-app-with-auth-demo** in your applications list.